lukzhang/DAPP_IPFS_FileSharing/README.md

 truffle migrate --reset
 ```

-Because I refer to the first account from web3 as account[0], you must state via truffle to set the default account to this
+Because I refer to the first account from web3 as account[0], you must state via **truffle5** to set the default account to this

 ```
 truffle console
+let accounts = await web3.eth.getAccounts()
+first = accounts[0]
-web3.eth.defaultAccount = web3.eth.accounts[0]
+web3.eth.defaultAccount = first
 ```

-Finally run the server in the IPFS_DAPP/client directory.
-Metamask sometimes has issues when starting it, so try restarting Ganache and MetaMask and resetting the
+Finally run the server in the ./client directory.
+Metamask sometimes has issues when starting it, so try restarting MetaMask and resetting the account in MetaMask by going to custom RPC.
-account in MetaMask.

 ```
 npm run start